Outdoor Summer Activities in Scottsdale

 Exploring Scottsdale’s great outdoors isn’t off the table in summer – you just need to plan ahead so you can beat the heat!
 Here's a list of the best outdoor summer activities in Scottsdale (and when to do them!) so you can still enjoy our wide open spaces, despite the warm days.

 Scottsdale’s Sonoran Desert is at its summer best at sunrise.
 A short hike on an easy trail in Scottsdale’s McDowell Sonoran Preserve is a fun way to experience the grandeur and beauty of the Sonoran Desert without overheating.
 Two to try are the Bajada Nature Trail at Gateway Trailhead and Jane Rau Interpretive Trail at Brown’s Ranch Trailhead.
 Both are approximately ½ mile in length and are ADA accessible.
 They also connect to other trails if you’re up for a longer hike.
 Note: Hiking in temps over 90 degrees is never recommended.
-Click here for our Hiking Safety Guide.
+Know before you go, check out our summer hiking safety guide.

 Sun-Up Tee Times